ilovapples/mml/docs/README.md

 There a sort of 'concept' (hence the heading) that needs to be cleared up.
 In MML, when an expression is assigned to a variable, like `x = 9 + 3`, it is _literally_ assigned to the variable.
 This is distinct from the behavior of most _programming_ languages, which would in this situation evaluate the expression and assign the _value_ to the variable, not the expression itself.
 This decision was made 1. because I didn't have a great plan going into this project, and 2. because I think this behavior better reflects what would observed in an algebraic system.
-This interesting design allows for things like the following to be allowed (using python highlighting because it's probably easier to read):
+This interesting design allows for things like the following to be allowed (using python highlighting because it might be easier to read):
 ```python
 C = (F - 32) * 5/9
 F = 80